pan100/BeerProgCannon/README.md

 Change log:

 0.1 Fixed bug with positioning.
 Cleaner code and separation between code, css and html.
-2 Beers were given away for this to happend!
+2 Beers were given away for this to happen!

 0.0.1 - experimental 1st commit with the cannon shooting beers.